 We develop socially responsible business leaders with a global outlook through academically rigorous, relevant and values-based education and research.

 The Master of Business Administration (MBA) encompasses 56 units of rigorous and relevant academic study that places experiential opportunities, values-based learning, and leadership skill development at the core of the USD MBA experience.
 The MBA is offered in both a full-time and part-time format.
-The Full-Time MBA is a two-year, cohort-based program starting each Fall that offers students the option of selecting between a General Management track and International Business track for core coursework.
+The Full-Time MBA is a two-year, cohort-based program starting each Fall.
 The Professional MBA program is geared towards working professionals and offers evening, weekend and hybrid classes, starting in either the Spring or Fall semester.
 The flexible schedule allows for program completion within two to three years.
 Students in both the Full-time MBA and Professional MBA programs may pursue a concentration by focusing their elective courses in a specific area of interest.
-The MBA programs provide several opportunities for overseas study, with a requirement for overseas study for students participating in the International Business track of the Full-Time MBA program.
+The MBA programs provide several opportunities for overseas study, with a requirement for a short-term overseas study for Full-Time MBA students.

 The Master of Science in Accountancy (MACC) is a flexible, multiple track 30-unit program designed to meet the needs of a broad range of professionals, including those who seek to meet the 150-hour requirement to become a CPA.
 Each course meets over a concentrated five-week term, which enables students to accelerate their course of study to fit their learning or professional needs.